Calamitizer/pryme/README.md

 Note: This module is very early in development and not too much super-cool stuff is implemented.
 Check it out if you're curious, though.
 The `Decomposition` class is pretty nifty.

-This is (/ will be) a Python module for various prime-related and number-theoretic operations.
+This is (/ will be) a Python module for various number-theoretic operations and combinatorial structures.
 Certain major functions are memoized to disk for efficiency.
 For example, output data for `decompose()` (which computes the prime factorization of its argument) is stored in `./memo/decompose.pryme`.

 This module is *not* intended to be suitable or efficient for large primes (> 2^64).
 The focus of this module is number theory on a more mundane scale.
 For efficient large primality tests and factorizations, the user is directed towards such modules as `gmpy2` and `SymPy`.